Open-Archypelago/Archypelago/building-blocks/problem-statement/readme.md

-# Problem Statement Building Block
+# Architecture Challenge Building Block

 Workshop structure and template for producing an effective enterprise architecture problem statement.

 ## Description

-There are four steps in the workshop:
+There are four steps in the workshop

 - problem description
-  - how does this damage the business?
-  - will key business stakeholders recognise the problem
-  - what makes it important
-  - why now
-  - why are enterpriser architects necessary
 - description of how we know when problem is solved
-  - what is the maximum that should be paid to solve this problem
-  - what does success look like
-  - how do we measure it
-  - when must success be delivered
-  - can it success be phased
-  - can we stop before we get to success
-  - risks, issues, blockers, concerns, constraints
-  - any critical details that could derail us
 - key stakeholders
-  - who pays
-  - who cares
-  - who can cause problems
-  - who needs to support
-  - who do we need to persuade to back us
 - decisions
-  - go / no go - should we look for solutions?
-  - who will plan next steps and when

-At the end of the workshop, there should be:
+At the end of the workshop, there should be

 - an agreed well formed problem statement
+- a description of what success looks like
 - a decision on whether to prioritise architecture activity
 - an owner to communciate the outcome and take it forward

 ## Getting Started

-### Dependencies

-- None

-### Copying
+This building block has two components

-- TBD
+- workshop outline

-## Tailoring

-- TBD
+    - created as markdown

-### Using
+    - PDF, word and PowerPoint version have been generated from the markdown using Pandoc
+- a simple canvas to capture the workshop output

-- TBD
+    - created in Archi
+    - PDF version created in Archi

+Copy these artifacts and adapt them to your specific needs.

+Archypelago must be acknowledged as the original source.
+The license agreement must be adhered to.

+In simplified terms this means

+- Freedom to use and modify: You can use these artifacts for any purpose, including commercial use, and make changes to it.
+ - Sharing requirements: If you distribute modified versions, you must make the source publicly available under the same GPLv3 license.
+- No warranty: These artifacts are provided without warranty, meaning the creators aren't liable for any issues.

 ## Help

-- TBD

-## Authors

-Contributors names and contact info:
-- Alan Inglis (alan.inglis@bcs.org)
+Raise an issue!

 ## Version History

 * 0.1
-    * TBD
+    * first draft

 ## License

 This project is licensed under the GPL-3.0 License - see the [LICENSE.md](https://github.com/Open-Archypelago/Archypelago/blob/main/LICENSE) file for details

-## Acknowledgments

-TBD